“Months? It takes you six months to write a blog post?”

 Before I started this journey, I perfected six posts while still ‘working for the man.’

-Building in the Step 1 non-overwhelm
+Building in Step 1 non-overwhelm

 Experience, glowing testimonials, and several examples to show others?
 Pure gold.

-STEP 2: Set up your ongoing process
+STEP 2: Set up your process

-Three of my best up-front business decisions were:
+My best up-front company process decisions were:

 • Naming a recurring day each month as posting day.